xpipe-io/xpipe-io.github.io/docs/security.md

 ### Isolation through a rich client

 XPipe is implemented as a rich client application, i.e., a desktop application that you install on your local machine.
 Any data managed by XPipe is stored and used on your local machine, plus your own systems you choose to connect to.
-There is no external component to XPipe which comes in contact with your data.
+There is no external component to XPipe which comes in contact with your connection data.
 As a result, no connection data managed with XPipe leaves your network and your controlled systems.
-Apart from the license server, which checks whether your plan license is valid and active, there is no type of mandatory web service that the XPipe application sends any kind of connection data to.
-We have no possibility of monitoring or accessing any of your XPipe connection data.
+There is no type of mandatory web service that the XPipe application sends any kind of connection data to.
+We have no possibility of monitoring or accessing any of your data that is managed in XPipe.

 ### Advanced security through integrations